sira313/TWCARTY/src/blog/simple-cms-dashboard.md

    ```
    pnpm run all:dev
    ```
-   This will run the CMS also eleventy starter.
+   This will build the CSS and start the dashboard server also run the starter website.

 3. **Open the Dashboard**
    Visit [http://localhost:3000/cms](http://localhost:3000/cms) in your browser.